 Class VI (Applied Biological, Agricultural, and Environmental Sciences):

 PNAS is one of the world's most-cited multidisciplinary scientific journals.
 It covers the biological, physical, and social sciences and mathematics and publishes cutting-edge research reports, commentaries, reviews, perspectives, colloquium papers, and actions of the Academy.
-PNAS appears weekly in print, and daily online as PNAS Early Edition.
+PNAS is published daily online in PNAS Early Edition and in weekly issues.
 Newly published papers are listed at www.pnas.org/content/early/recent.

 For more information about PNAS or the NAS, visit www.pnas.org or www.nasonline.org.